Photo Tours - Wilderness Adventures For Photographers!

 This tour - limited to 4 guests - will provide rewarding opportunities to wildlife photographers and lovers who will come away with spectacular photographs that will tell the remarkable and multidimensional story of a place, its wildlife, and people.

 The trip inclusions, itinerary, and logistics, including convenient two-way transportation from the Comox Valley or Campbell River at the start and end of the tour, mimic our 5-day Sea Otter Kayak Tour, except focuses on photography objectives each day, rather than sea kayak outings.
 We work together with Isabelle, our guides, and guests to maximise special photographic opportunities, accessed by foot, power boat, or optionally by kayak.
-The end of June is a great time to take advantage of early morning low tides and longer days close to the summer solstice.
+We will take advantage of early morning low tides and longer summer days.
 Please note that you will be primarily photographing sea otters from a stable boat platform, and not from a kayak.

 Isabelle is an award-winning environmental writer and conservation photographer, passionate about environmental science, wildlife natural history and conservation, endangered species, marine mammals and ecosystems, and the changing relationships between people and their environments.
 Her work has appeared in National Geographic News, BBC Wildlife, Canadian Wildlife, New Scientist, and other publications.
 Isabelle has also produced videos for National Geographic and written and co-directed several films on British Columbia’s species at risk.
 Isabelle has led marine mammal photography workshops in Haida Gwaii, BC, and also enjoys teaching nature photography for children and youth in schools.

 Isabelle will share tips and help improve your skills to ensure that you get the very best from this trip.
 All levels of ability are welcome.